mkloeppner/MKLayoutLibrary/README.md

 ## Architecture

-First of all MKLayoutLibrary is based on MKLayout and MKLayoutItem.
+First of all MKLayoutLibrary is based on _MKLayout_ and _MKLayoutItem_.
+These two classes provide the implementation for managing the layout hirarchy.
-Here is a description of what these classes are.
+Here is a description of what these classes exactly do.

 ### MKLayoutItem